 Capital Expenditures.
-Capital expenditures for the six months ended June 30, 2003 were \$54.0 million, a decrease of approximately \$40.8 million as compared to \$94.8 million for the same period in 2002.
-The decrease was largely attributable to expenditures in connection with the ICON 2 modernization and expansion of our titanium dioxide manufacturing facility at Greatham, U.K. and the SAP project in our Pigments segment, both of which were completed in 2002.
-We expect to spend up to approximately \$180 million during 2003 on capital projects and investments, including our investments in our Chinese MDI joint ventures.
+Capital expenditures for the nine months ended September 30, 2003 were \$95.7 million, a decrease of approximately \$39.0 million as compared to \$134.7 million for the same period in 2002.
+The decrease was largely attributable to expenditures in connection with the ICON 2 modernization and expansion of our titanium dioxide manufacturing facility at Greatham, U.K. and the

+SAP project in our Pigments segment, both of which were completed in 2002.
+We expect to spend between approximately \$150 million and \$170 million during 2003 on capital projects and investments, including our investments in our Chinese MDI joint ventures.
+During 2003, we have made our initial contributions of approximately \$12 million in our Chinese MDI joint ventures and expect to contribute up to a total of approximately \$85 million over the next several years.

 In connection with our agreements with our Rubicon and Louisiana Pigment joint ventures, we are obligated to fund our proportionate share of capital expenditures.
-During the six months ended June 30, 2003 and 2002, we invested \$1.5 million and \$1.6 million, respectively, in Rubicon.
-During the six months ended June 30, 2003 and 2002, we received \$0.7 million and \$2.2 million, respectively, from Louisiana Pigment.
+During the nine months ended September 30, 2003 and 2002, we invested \$2.2 million and \$2.4 million, respectively, in Rubicon.
+During the nine months ended September 30, 2003 and 2002, we received \$2.1 million and \$6.3 million, respectively, from Louisiana Pigment.

 Liquidity.
 We depend upon our revolving credit facility to provide liquidity for our operations and working capital needs.
-As of June 30, 2003, we had \$137.2 million of indebtedness outstanding and \$262.8 million of availability for additional borrowings under the revolving facility.
+As of September 30, 2003, we had \$199.0 million of indebtedness outstanding and \$194.5 million of availability for additional borrowings under the revolving facility.
 On October 17, 2003, we amended our senior secured credit facilities.
 The amendment provides, among other things, for changes to certain financial covenants, including the leverage and interest coverage ratios, the annual amount of permitted capital expenditures, and the consolidated net worth covenant.
 With the exception of the changes relating to capital expenditures, these changes to the financial covenants apply to the quarterly period ended September 30, 2003 and will continue through the quarterly period ended December 31, 2004.
-The amendment also allows for the issuance of \$205 million of additional term B and term C loans, which was accomplished on October 22, 2003, the net proceeds of which have been applied to pay down our revolving loan facility by approximately \$50 million, and the remainder of net proceeds have been applied to repay, in full, the term A loan.
+The amendment also allows for the issuance of \$205 million of additional term B and term C loans, which was accomplished on October 22, 2003, the net proceeds of which have been applied to pay down our revolving loan facility by approximately \$53 million, and the remainder of the net proceeds have been applied to repay, in full, the term A loan.
 The amendment also allows us to issue additional senior unsecured notes up to a maximum of \$800 million.

 As a result of our prepayment of term debt with the proceeds from the 2003 Senior Notes offering and the recent refinancing of our term loan A, we do not have scheduled term debt maturities under our senior secured credit facilities until the second quarter 2005.
-In 2005, our scheduled term debt maturities under our senior secured credit facilities are approximately \$12 million.
+In each of 2005 and 2006, our scheduled term debt maturities under the senior secured credit facilities are approximately \$12 million per annum.
+Our \$400 million revolving credit facility matures in June of 2005.
+We anticipate addressing the maturity of this facility within the next 12 months.